Miss March: Production

 Trevor Moore and Zach Cregger were offered the script of Miss March by Fox, and although not initially interested, the idea held some appeal and they took it on as a writing exercise and made it their own.
 They developed the project intentionally without the involvement of Playboy.

 Robert Wagner was originally cast as Hugh Hefner and according to Moore and Cregger, he did a great job, but audiences at test screenings did not react positively; audiences already familiar with Hefner from the television series The Girls Next Door did not connect with Wagner.
 "Tails between their legs," Moore and Cregger took the film to Playboy.
 Fortunately, Hefner liked what he saw and agreed to take part, as well as getting 2007 Playmate of the Year Sara Jean Underwood to cameo in the film.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 7 out of 100, based on 15 critics, indicating "overwhelming dislike".

 James Berardinelli, an online film critic, wrote about the film, saying, "This is bad.
 Not bad in a way that it might be fun to see when inebriated.
 Bad in a way from which only death provides immunity.
 Forget waterboarding – just show Guantanamo detainees Miss March and they'll say anything."
 The A.V.
 Club critic Nathan Rabin said that Craig Robinson's performance "is all that stands between Miss March and complete worthlessness", complaining about the leads and the movie being "misanthropic, smutty, and smug".

 Tom O'Neil, a critic for the Los Angeles Times, questioned as to whether the film could be the worst of 2009.

 CNN critic Tom Charity declared the film the worst of 2009.

 For his performance in the film, Playboy founder Hugh Hefner was nominated for a Razzie Award for "worst supporting actor".